YaLTeR/niri/wiki/Configuration:-Animations.md

 > Instead, change `stiffness` proportionally.
 > E.g. increasing mass by 2× is the same as decreasing stiffness by 2×.

+> [!WARNING]
+> Overdamped springs currently have some numerical stability issues and may cause graphical glitches.
+> Therefore, setting `damping-ratio` above `1.0` is not recommended.

 ### Animations

 Now let's go into more detail on the animations that you can configure.